Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnkiOld.md

 # Setup: Anki

-- This is an archive for when Aquafina actually returns and we can use of `JPMN Manager` again to setup our Anki
+- This is an archive for when we need to manually update `JPMN Note` again to setup our Anki

 ---